A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Experimental Setup

 Under conditions where the ground state is long-lived in comparison with characteristic collision time, then it is generally assumed that the rotational temperature of molecules in their electronic ground state can be used as a proxy for the kinetic, or `gas', temperature within 10-20\% \cite{Trot-Tgas-Astashkevich}.
 We find that the rotational states of the first vibrational band in the upper Fulcher state, a mapping of the distribution in the ground state, consistently form a good Boltzmann distribution in measurements.
 This suggests that collisionality is indeed high enough for equilibration between rotational and kinetic states.\\

 Examples of spatial profiles of rotational temperature evolving during a discharge are shown in figure \ref{sp_groups}a for the MAST-U conventional, elongated and Super-X divertor configurations, and in figure \ref{sp_groups}c for the TCV conventional divertor configuration.
 The spectroscopic lines of sight in the MAST-U and TCV divertors are also shown in figure \ref{sp_groups}b.
 The highlighted coloured blocks in both sets of diagrams show the groups of lines of sight near the strike-point.
-The rotational temperatures obtained at these locations are used to enable comparisons against multiple conditions/divertor shapes/devices.
-Figure \ref{sp_groups}d and \ref{sp_groups}e show corresponding imaging of the Fulcher emission in MAST-U and TCV respectively.
-The Fulcher front is seen to detach from the target at around 500 ms in the MAST-U case, and after 1200 ms in the TCV case.\\
+The rotational temperatures obtained at these locations are used to enable comparisons against multiple conditions/divertor shapes/devices.\\

+Figure \ref{mwi_groups}a and \ref{mwi_groups}b show examples of imaging of the Fulcher emission in MAST-U and TCV corresponding to figures \ref{sp_groups}a (ED) and \ref{sp_groups}c respectively.
+The Fulcher emission front (an indicator of the ionisation front) is seen to detach from the target at around 500 ms in the MAST-U case, and after 1200 ms in the TCV case.
+These can be compared to peak particle flux (see figures \ref{SP_graphs}f and \ref{SP_graphs}c respectively to observe the correlation with peak ion flux rollover).\\